HBeserra/JukeBOX/README.md

 ## Configuration

-`JukeBOX` should't need no configuration to work, but the configuration file of librespot-java is in `/opt/JukeBOX/config.toml` more details can be seen in the [librespot-java readme](https://github.com/librespot-org/librespot-java).
+`JukeBOX` shouldn't need no configuration to work, but the configuration file of librespot-java is in `/opt/JukeBOX/config.toml` more details can be seen in the [librespot-java readme](https://github.com/librespot-org/librespot-java).

 ## Troubleshooting